TIBCOSoftware/snappydata/docs/configuration.md

 ### snappy-shell Command Line Utility

-Instead of starting SnappyData members using ssh scripts, they can be individually configured and started using command line.
+Instead of starting SnappyData members using SSH scripts, they can be individually configured and started using command line.

 ```bash
 $ bin/snappy-shell locator start  -dir=/node-a/locator1